Elvira-94/natural-clean/README.md

 The landing page includes a photograph of a green leaf, with text overlay providing the client with a brief introduction to what Natural Clean is.
 Within this text overlay, there is also a call to action button provided, allowing the user to navigate to the contact form, allowing them to quickly book our service.

-The intention of the green leaf hero image is to show to the client Natural Clean's focus on being environmentally friendly, while aslso staying simple enough to keep a clean site aesthetic.
+The intention of the green leaf hero image is to show to the client Natural Clean's focus on being environmentally friendly, while also staying simple enough to keep a clean site aesthetic.

 <details><summary><b>Landing Page Image</b></summary>